This chapter is susceptible to change:

 “Miion help me.”
 Craeft muttered a prayer to the God of the Harvest, but he was sure no deity would be able to save him from the knight master’s wrath.

 “If you would stop daydreaming, can you come forward?”
-His teeth were bared in a facsimile of a smile, a few golden ones glinting in the light that came through the stained-glass windows.
+His teeth were borne in a facsimile of a smile, a few golden ones glinting in the light that came through the stained-glass windows.
 The gleam lent him a menacing edge despite the calm tone he spoke with, and Craeft privately wondered how many of his enemy’s must have seen that before they died at the end of his Swerdan.

 Nevertheless, he walked forward.